bk/wmk/readme.md

 last (and thus "win the race").
 The same kind of conflict may arise between a slug and a filename or even between two filenames containing non-ascii characters.
-It is up to the content author to take care to avoid this; `wmk` does nothing to prevent it, although it does emit a warning if the same filename is written to more than once during markdown processing.
+It is up to the content author to take care to avoid this; `wmk` does nothing to prevent it.

 ### Standard variables and their recommended meaning